ckacldk/data-engineering-zoomcamp/week_3_data_warehouse/homework3.md

 ---

-## Q7: External Table Data Storage Location

-**Question:** Where is the data stored in the External Table you created?
+## Q7: Where is the data stored in the External Table you created?

 **Options:**
 - Big Query